faridlamaul/litbang/README.md

 ## Litbang Web Application

-Web application for submitting letters with AES encryption in the form of QR Code
+Web application for submitting letters with AES encryption in the form of QR Code.
+Developing using [Laravel 9](https://laravel.com/) Framework

 ### Installation